 As yet, none of our guides are trained in sign language, although some special worship events provide this service.
 However, many of them have experience of guiding with an interpreter.
 Although the Cathedral is a place of prayer, it can at times be quite noisy, especially when the organ is being practised or tuned.
 Cathedral guides and stewards will endeavour to compensate for background noise.

-An induction loop has also been installed in the Weston Room in the Hostry Visitor and Education Room; hearing aid users should adjust their aid to T.
+An induction loop has also been installed in the Weston Room in the Hostry; hearing aid users should adjust their aid to T.